Generalized chip firing and critical groups of arithmetical structures on trees: Merging arithmetical structures

 \begin{remark} Theorem~\ref{thm:mergingcriticalgroup} is not true without the assumption that the greatest common divisor of the $\vr$-values at the vertices to be merged is~$1$.
-For example, consider two copies of~$P_3$ with the arithmetical structure $\vr=(1,2,1)$, which has trivial critical group.
-Merging the two vertices with $\vr$-value~$2$ gives an arithmetical structure on a star graph with $4$~leaves; by \cite[Theorem~1]{A24}, this has critical group $(\mathbb{Z}/2\mathbb{Z})^2$.
-As seen in \cite[Theorem~22]{GK}, one can extend a result \cite[Corollary~2.5]{L89} of Lorenzini to determine the order of a critical group of an arithmetical structure from its $\vr$-values.
-This implies that, in the notation of Theorem~\ref{thm:mergingcriticalgroup}, the orders of the critical groups are related by
+Hower \cite[Proposition~7.9]{Hower} showed that the orders of the critical groups are related by

-but the explicit relationship between the critical groups is more subtle and beyond the scope of this paper. \end{remark}
+The explicit relationship between the critical groups when $\gcd(a,b) \neq 1$ is more subtle and beyond the scope of this paper. \end{remark}